decapitationturnsmeon/decapitationturnsmeon/README.md

 i dont have a dni besides the obvious ones like zoos/maps and racists/homophobes/nazis

-casual 4chan and WPD user, a bit edgy but not toxic
+casual 4chan and WPD user, a bit edgy/problematic but not toxic